-India media storm over 10-year-old pregnant rape victim - BBC News
+The pregnant child caught in a media storm

 Someone who interacts with the girl on a regular basis says: "She's very innocent and has no idea what's happened to her."

-Her parents too missed the telltale signs perhaps because she's "a healthy, chubby child".
+Her parents also missed the telltale signs, perhaps because she's "a healthy, chubby child".
 Besides, they couldn't imagine even in their wildest nightmares that their daughter could be pregnant at 10.

-The child has still not been told about her pregnancy and, for those dealing with her, talking to her is like treading on eggshells - she has been told that she has a big stone in her stomach and the bulge is because of that.
+The child has still not been told about her pregnancy and, for those dealing with her, talking to her is like treading on eggshells.
+She has been told that she has a big stone in her stomach and the bulge is because of that.

-She's been put on a special diet of egg, milk, fruit, fish and chicken and she seems to be enjoying the extra attention she's getting.
+She's been put on a special diet of eggs, milk, fruit, fish and chicken and she seems to be enjoying the extra attention.

-But in recent days, with the police, social workers and counsellors in and out of her house, and a media circus outside her home, some say she may have some idea about what's happening to her.
+But in recent days, police, social workers and counsellors have been in and out of her house, and a media circus has grown up outside her home.

 "She might not understand the exact problem, the gravity of the situation, but I think she has some idea now," a senior official told the BBC.